vamseeachanta/energy/tools/plantuml.md

 ## Introduction
-PlantUML is top priority.
 The ability to draw ascii drawings and help project participants (from Developers to architects to project sponsors alike) immensly.
+PlantUML is a component that allows to quickly write and generate drawings and diagrams using basic ascii code.

 This document describes the following:
-- How to prepare drawings to steamline project work and development etc.
+- A method to prepare drawings to steamline project work and development etc.
-- How to write source in asciidoc + PlantUML; How to get rendered in HTML + SVG/PNG nicely.
+- How to write source in asciidoc + PlantUML;
+- How to get rendered in HTML + PNG on github markdown pages.

 ## Summary

+The advantages to ascii code based drawings or diagrams such as plantuml are:
+- Ability to quickly generate drawings from ground up
+- Ability to quickly edit to update/correct drawings to keep sync with code
+- Integrate drawings in markdown files using general CI/CD practices

 Best practices:
 - Always save each plantuml drawing as individual files
   - helps in easy CI-CD
   - facilitates easy use of templates
-  - facilitates easy reuse of existing flowcharts
+  - facilitates easy use existing flowcharts for new flowchart

-- If included with code practice are following:

-- If indivdual files are required for quick integration:

 '''plantuml